sabbirreyjohn/Github-Client/README.md

 ---

-## ✅ Core Features (as per requirements)
+## ✅ Core Features

-The following features were explicitly mentioned in the provided instructions and have been fully implemented:
+The following features have been fully implemented:

-- ✅ **GitHub user list** fetched from `https://api.github.com/users`
+- ✅ **GitHub user list** fetched from `https://developer.github.com/v3/`
 - ✅ **Search functionality** to filter users by username
 - ✅ **Clicking a user** navigates to a detail screen showing their public repositories
 - ✅ **Repository list** includes name, description, stars, and language